 Nondestructive testing of welds in the laboratory enables the welding process to be qualified and the ideal parameters for reliable welding to be determined and set.
 In this way, possible welding defects can be prevented before the start of series production, or their detectability can be optimized by means of non-destructive material testing.

 The smallest defects can be detected reproducibly using nondestructive testing methods.
 The test methods to be used differ in the detectability of defects in terms of their shape, position and size.

 Components in operation (e.g. welds on bridges, chemical plants or wind turbines) can be inspected and observed on site during their lifetime, sometimes even during operation, to prevent downtime or risks to life and limb.

 As its name suggests, nondestructive testing is a quality test of materials and components without destroying them.
 The greatest advantage of non-destructive testing is its high level of safety and cost-effectiveness.
 Test parts without relevant defects can be further processed and test parts with defects can be reworked if necessary.

-VOGT Ultrasonics Your reliable partner
+VOGT Ultrasonics is your reliable partner

 Goals for the testing of welded joints